maxloopinmok/weekly-report/34 - 2024 Monday December 9 to Sunday December 15.md

 - I searched for e-books.
 - I searched for jobs.
 - write about llama 3.3 8b when it arrives, using gpt4all and jan
+- post at personal blog a newsletter when more news done at income blog.

 # Upcoming Schedule
-- Tuesday 17 December 2024 10am Call from NTU Pace
+- Tuesday 17 December 2024 10am Call from NTU Pace (Cancelled)
 - Tuesday 17 December 2024 2pm Father's Nursing Home Visit
 - Thursday 19 December 2024 10am CRSS/ACC Christmas Party
 - Thursday 16 January 2025 4pm White Sands Koufu ACC Joseph Meetup